kpiwko/openshiftio-codecoverage/README.md

 ## Adding new repositories

 Update `sources.json` file.
 Currently it supports gathering data from *codecov.io* and *sonarcloud.io* services.
-Only repositories that publish data to those services are actually list.
+Only repositories that publish data to those services are actually listed.

 ## Adding new services
 Have a look into `src/components/CodeCoverage` directory.